The top 14 video collaboration software platforms of 2024

 • Collaboration tools like @ mentions to keep everyone in the loop

-• Downloadable assets with download permission controls, so only the users who need the file have access
+• Downloadable assets with download permission controls, so only users needing the file have access

-• No software install needed, platform works directly from the browser
+• Requires no software install, works directly from the browser

 What’s missing: